fermavec/django_basic/README.md

 A view can be made by functions (function based view) or with classes (Generic View).
 To see the code go to appbasic/views.py file

+## 4. Index Template
+We work on the next files to create the first template for our webapp:
+* polls/views.py
+* polls/urls.py
+* polls/templates/index.html

 # Documentation
 https://docs.djangoproject.com/en/3.2/topics/db/queries/#field-lookups-intro